 - Use good hygiene, including washing hands with non-antibacterial soaps after changing a diaper, using the restroom, or touching the breast.
-Use disposable towels to dry hands, or thoroughly sanitize hand and bath towels after use.
-Shower or bathe daily.
+Shower or bathe daily if possible.

 - Wear cotton underwear, and avoid non-breathable clothes.
 Your skin will stay dryer with natural fibers.

 - Kill yeast spores on any washable materials in your home.
 Yeast Infections and the Breastfeeding Family by Karen Zeretzke, IBCLC offers a comprehensive list of practical ways mothers can reduce Candida in the home and prevent reinfection, as well as a variety of comfort measures for mom and baby. *Please note that this is an older resource, and some of the information about how Candida infection affect mothers, and how it should be treated, has been updated or changed due to new evidence.
 The practical suggestions offered are still invaluable.

 - If all that fails to treat the Thrush you can consider the use of gentian violet.
 It is a common mistake to assume that the dye is a more natural way to address thrush.
 It’s not.
 Please make sure to dilute the dye if it is at 2% strength.